binh234/genetic_sudoku/README.md

 ![Screenshot](img/sudoku_screen.png)

 *Open button* : Load a Sudoku puzzle from a file
-*Write button* : Enable you to enter your own Sudoku puzzle to the board
+*Write button* : Enable to enter your own Sudoku puzzle to the board
 *Clear button* : Clear the current Sudoku puzzle
 *Solve/Cancel button* : Start/Stop solving Sudoku puzlle using genetic algorithm